dariol83/reatmetric/README.md

 The HTTP server driver allows interactions to the system by exposing a REST/JSON API on HTTP.
 The driver comes together with a Javascript library, which can be used in web pages to remotely connect to ReatMetric and request interactions.
 Several HTML pages using the library are provided as example.

+### Socket Driver

+The socket driver is a generic driver that allows to define, only by means of configuration files, connection styles, binary or ASCII protocol messages, mapping to processing model elements and verification strategies for commands.

 ## Performance
 The performance are computed with reference to the following 2 platforms: